Recent legislation has made posting for no trespassing a bit easier for landowners. (see section (c)(2) below)

 (b) A professional land surveyor, the professional land surveyor’s agents, employees and personnel under the professional land surveyor’s supervision entering the lands of others under the right granted by subsection (a), and doing no unnecessary injury, are liable only for the actual damage done, and, if sued in such case, the plaintiff shall recover only as much costs as damages.

 (c) Nothing in this section shall be construed as giving authority to a professional land surveyor, the professional land surveyor’s agents, employees or personnel under the professional land surveyor’s supervision to destroy, injure, damage or move anything on the lands of another without the written permission of the landowner, and nothing in this section shall be construed as removing civil liability for such damage.

 (d) A licensed land surveyor during the conduct of a boundary survey where there is discovered, or reasonably should have been discovered, any major apparent discrepancy as defined by the board between the deed descriptions of adjoiners, evidence of use or possession not consistent with deed descriptions or otherwise has notice that there is an adverse claim across a boundary, shall notify the affected adjoiners.
-Notice to nonresident or absentee owners will be by mail to the current address used for mailing property tax notices.
+Notice to nonresident or absentee owners will be by mail to the current address used for mailing property tax notices ( If you are interested in commercial property valuation in Sydney, find the info here).
 In cases in which the landowner does not reside on the property, reasonable effort shall mean notification by certified mail.